 Consider the history and reputation of various bagpipe-makers and firms.
-This can be done by speaking with other pipers, searching online and by good old-fashioned investigation.
+This can be done by speaking with other pipers, searching online and by the good old-fashioned investigation.
 Historically, for decades, some very poor bagpipes were made.
 Conversely, some newer makers are putting out very good instruments.
-They are taking great care making one set at a time and the workmanship and finishing is top notch.
+They are taking great care making one set at a time and the workmanship and finishing are top-notch.
 Be careful not to buy extremely light-weight and cheap bagpipes.
 Essentially they do not work and are best mounted on the wall – preferably with a large nail right through the bass drone!

 New vs. Used:

 There are pros and cons to either choice.
-One major pro to new, is the makers now have very strong warranties supporting their range – some as long as 10 years.
-For used, it is definitely “buyer beware”.
+One major pro to new is the makers now have very strong warranties supporting their range – some as long as 10 years.
+For use, it is definitely “buyer beware”.
 The hardest thing to figure out when buying old pipes is determining exactly how dry the wood is and how it will react to sudden moisture.
 The stress on wood changing from dry-wet-dry is pretty incredible.
 Another point to consider is that (with old pipes) most often the bag is poor (or wrong size for you), the blowpipe is the wrong length or restrictive, the chanter is unbalanced and the reeds are poor (or sometimes rotten!).
-At the end of the day, there are some very good old sets around but, to us, the set needs to be outstanding in condition and sound, and the “deal” needs to be attractive to make this direction beneficial.
+At the end of the day, there are some very good old sets

 Feel free to contact one of our bagpipe